Nyerguds/MobiusMapEditor/README.md

 * **TemplateToolTextureSizeMultiplier**: Floating-point multiplication factor for the size of tiles shown on the Map tool.
 This scaling is somehow done relative to the screen size; not sure.
 * **MaxMapTileTextureSize**: Maximum for the size of the tiles shown on the Map tool.
 Leave on 0 to disable.

-The **ModsToLoad** setting will have the `ConcretePavementTD` mod set by default, to complete the incomplete TD Remastered graphics set.
+The **ModsToLoad** setting will have the `ConcretePavementTD` mod set by default, to complete the incomplete TD Remastered graphics set, meaning it will automatically be loaded if found.

 You can find the mod [on the Steam workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2844969675) and [on ModDB](https://www.moddb.com/games/command-conquer-remastered/addons/concretepavementtd).